 Senior secured loans to larger US companies comprise the vast majority of our CLOs' underlying portfolios.
-The Credit Suisse Leverage Loan Index6 ("CSLLI"), which is a broad index followed by many tracking the corporate loan market, generated a total return of 2.78% in 2020.
+The Credit Suisse Leverage Loan Index ("CSLLI"), which is a broad index followed by many tracking the corporate loan market, generated a total return of 5.40% in 2021.
+2021 marked the 28th year of positive total returns for the CSLLI in its 30 years of existence, reflecting the strength of the underlying loans that form the raw material of CLOs.